 In point of fact, I actually produce more kWh than I use, yet Rocky Mountain Power confiscates any accumulated kWh credits for free at the end of March every year, zeroes out the tally, says “Thanks a lot, chump,” and sells them to my neighbors for pure profit —since they haven’t burned one lump of coal or generated one kWh for the sale.
 To date, that amounts to well over $600 that I have “donated” to their coffers since installing my solar array.
 That they now want to fine me every month for making that donation adds insult to injury...!

 It is bad enough to make such false claims, but it is downright despicable to then try to pit customers against each other by resorting to class warfare tactics.
 The bottom line is that all solar homeowners pay for as much electric infrastructure as they actually use —just like is the case for all consumers with gasoline, natural gas, and water bills.
 When we use more of all such products, we pay more; when we use less, we pay less.
 And rightfully so.

-I have shared the calculations in the above infographics with Rocky Mountain Power several times, and they have yet to respond, most likely because they simply cannot defend their smart-ALEC agenda when concrete examples are staring them in the face.
+I have shared the calculations in the above slideshow presentation with Rocky Mountain Power several times, and they have yet to respond, most likely because they simply cannot defend their smart-ALEC agenda when concrete examples are staring them in the face.
 Math doesn’t lie.